Sol4rsystem/Sol4rsystem/README.md

 ✩ Collective names ) __Star/Solar__

-★ we follow friends and people we think are cool !!
+★ Anyone from any fandom can int !!

 ✩ Any terms r okay! . ★ .  he / she / they .